cpeipi/chessGame/README.md

-This is my first project from Project Ideas and resoureces by Subhampreet.
+This is my first project from Project Ideas and resources by Subhampreet.